dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/04-upgrading-to-v1.4.md

 - Python models [running on Snowpark](/docs/build/python-models) will use "anonymous" stored procedures by default, enabling a small speedup and a cleaner query history.

 ## Notes
 - If you get the "unknown" blue oval when running a dbt command, run `dbt deps` and they will turn to a green `success` oval.
-Note prior command runs in the run history drawer will change their displayed status.
+Prior command runs in the run history drawer will change their displayed status.
 - If you have any macros in sub-folders that are not tests, then you must move them to the macros root directory for dbt to find them.
-That is, all non-test macros have to be in /macros/, assuming that is your macro-path. adding paths to macro-path does not work.
+That is, all non-test macros have to be in /macros/, assuming that is your macro-path.
+Adding paths to macro-path does not work.